 In 2007, the Pebble Limited Partnership (PLP) brought the Keystone Center, an organization that specializes in convening stakeholder dialogues, into the discussion about the proposed Pebble Mine in southwest Alaska.
-The Center is currently developing a multi-stage dialogue designed to identify and discuss issues concerning potential development of the mine, particularly relating to public evaluation of PLP baseline data.
-Some opponents of the mine have raised concerns about the neutrality of the process since the Center was hired by the mining company.
-Additionally, some people feel that there has been insufficient consideration in the dialogue of the "no mine" option.
+The Center is currently overseeing a multi-stage dialogue designed to identify and discuss issues concerning potential development of the mine, particularly relating to public evaluation of PLP baseline data.

 "The Keystone Center seeks to solve our society’s most challenging environmental, energy, and public health problems.
 We bring together today’s public, private, and civic sector leaders to confront these issues and we arm the next generation with the 21st Century intellectual and social skills required to effectively approach the questions they will face."